 - Flour tortillas: Soft and pliable, these are ideal for wrapping around your fajita filling.
 They come in both white tortillas and whole-wheat tortillas, and many people find them to be the most traditional option for fajitas.
 This is our favorite option as they are easy to find and work great.

-- Corn tortillas: Made from ground corn, these have a slightly rougher, denser texture, and a more pronounced corn flavor.
+- Corn tortillas: Made from ground corn, these have a slightly rougher, denser texture and a deeper corn flavor.
 They are a great gluten-free alternative to flour tortillas.

 - Low-carb tortillas: For those watching their carbohydrate intake, low-carb tortillas are available in various varieties, including almond flour, coconut flour, or a mix of nutrient-dense seeds and fibers.